 In addition to the lack of skills training and business training, the women have also not been able to actualize the support received through the informal sources into tangible changes in their businesses because the finances received from the sources in just not adequate.
 The argument is that because the support is received from fellow women entrepreneurs in the market that are also running small business, the support given is small amounts that can be sufficient only to lessen some challenges but is not enough to give the business a boost that can bring about business growth.
 Similar sentiments were shared by the Musakanaya market trader’s representative who argued that the women’s businesses are barely surviving because the support they receive from friends and family cannot produce growth of the women’s businesses.

-Despite the majority women’s businesses not experiencing any changes after receiving informal support, some women cited positive effects experienced as a result of the support received.
+Despite the majority of women’s businesses not experiencing any changes after receiving informal support, some women cited positive effects experienced as a result of the support received.
 The women reported that they have more business savings, profit margins and cost of doing business.
 The women that support their businesses from chilimba groups have been able to save for their businesses and use the savings to purchase more goods for resale.
-This has been particularly helpful for the women entrepreneurs in the informal sector because it assurances them some savings amidst the financial challenges that they face in their small business and the financial obligations in their homes and communities.
+This has been particularly helpful for the women entrepreneurs in the informal sector because it assures them some savings amidst the financial challenges that they face in their small business and the financial obligations in their homes and communities.
 In addition, some women have also been ordering their merchandise for resale in groups and this has been reducing their cost of doing business and as result improving their profit margins.

 Among the women entrepreneurs that have received formal support, some reported positive effects on their businesses as a result of the support received.
 Particularly, the recipient of interest-free loans from CAMFED reported that she has attained bigger profit margins and business expansion.
 During the discussions, the women explained that they were able to buy more merchandise for resale from the loan they got and have been able to grow and expand the business and as a result have been able to make bigger profit margins over the years.
 This may be as result of the fact that the loans are interest free and may have unfavorable effects on the businesses.
 These finding are consistent with a mixed methods study by Fries et al., (2014) which showed that women’s business attained business growth through financial support from loans gotten from financial institutions.